Oregon State vs. Cal College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Cal and its opponents have combined to score more than 56 points in two games this season.
+- Cal's games have gone over 55.5 points in two opportunities this season.

-- Saturday's total is 2.5 points lower than the two team's combined 58.5 points per game average.
+- The two teams combine to average 58.5 points per game, three more than the total in this contest.

-- This contest's over/under is 7.7 points above the 48.3 these two squads combine to allow per game this season.
+- This contest's over/under is 7.2 points greater than the 48.3 these two squads combine to allow per game this season.

-- The average total in Beavers games this season is 61.4, 5.4 points more than Saturday's total of 56.
+- Beavers games this season feature an average total of 61.4 points, a number 5.9 points higher than Saturday's over/under.

-- The 49.4 PPG average total in Golden Bears games this season is 6.6 points fewer than this game's over/under.
+- The 55.5 total in this game is 6.1 points above the 49.4 average total in Golden Bears games this season.

 Oregon State Stats and Trends

-- Oregon State has played seven games, with five wins against the spread.
+- Oregon State has five wins against the spread in seven games this year.

-- The Beavers have an ATS record of 3-1 in their four games when favored by 1.5 points or more so far this season.
+- The Beavers have been favored by 1.5 points or more four times this season and are 3-1 ATS in those games.

-- Oregon State's games this year have hit the over on three of seven set point totals (42.9%).
+- Oregon State's games this year have hit the over three times in seven opportunities (42.9%).

-- Oregon State is 5-1 against the spread and 5-1 overall in games when it scores more than 23.6 points.
+- When Oregon State scores more than 23.6 points, it is 5-1 against the spread and 5-1 overall.

-- In games that Oregon State picks up over 364.9 yards, the team is 4-1 against the spread and 4-1 overall.
+- When Oregon State churns out over 364.9 yards, the team is 4-1 against the spread and 4-1 overall.

 - The Beavers have turned the ball over 10 times this season, one more turnover than the Golden Bears have forced (9).